Get to know

 Stepping onto my boat is like entering into my own personal domain, where I can find solace and focus my thoughts.
 The tranquility of nature envelops me, as the sounds of the surrounding environment simplify the complexities of the world.
 It is a place where I can fully connect with myself and the world around me, rejuvenating my spirit.

-Off the boat - As a social connector, angler, traveler and writer for various magazines and media outlets, I have a deep connection with outdoor enthusiasts from around the world.
-The joy and energy I receive from connecting with them through my work is immeasurable.
+Off the boat - The joy and energy I receive from connecting with fellow enthusiasts through my work is immeasurable.
 I am especially gratified when I receive messages from those I have inspired, whether it be to take up fly fishing, explore new waters, or share their love of the outdoors with their family.
 It is truly a privilege to play a small role in their outdoor adventures.

 What does being in this industry as a woman mean to you?